Getting Around Boston

 - Tunnel Taxi: 617-567-2700

 There are many currency exchange facilities in Boston.
 Currency exchange offices are located at Logan Airport, as well as at many large banks.
 You can also exchange currency on campus at the following locations:

 Boston, MA 02215

 Boston, MA 02215

-Exchange services are more limited outside of Boston, and it's best to carry U.S. currency travelers' checks or small amounts of U.S. cash.
-New England businesses accept most credit cards and U.S. currency travelers' checks.
-Some restaurants accept cash only.
-Some businesses may require a photo identification card (passport or other identification) before cashing travelers' checks.
+Exchange services are more limited outside of Boston, and it's best to carry U.S. currency when possible.
+ATM machines are readily available throughout the Boston area.
+Most New England businesses accept credit cards although some restaurants and taxis accept cash only.

 You'll find plenty of exciting things to do in Boston while you are here.
 Visit our Boston in the Summer page for some suggestions.